nalzok/BalancingGroups/README.md

-# BalancingGroups
+# TTLSA

-Code to replicate the experimental results from [Simple data balancing baselines achieve competitive worst-group-accuracy](https://arxiv.org/abs/2110.14503).
+Code to replicate the experimental results from our TTLSA paper.
+Based on the facebookresearch/BalancingGroups repo by FAIR.

 ## Replicating the main results